Flying Dreams & Angels

 LandingGentle, absent, or frighteningShows whether the dream integrates back into life

-The practical sequence should make flying dreams & angels easier to hold, not heavier.
-If the interpretation creates pressure to act immediately, the reader should return to the record and slow the claim down.
+The practical sequence makes flying dreams & angels easier to hold, not heavier.
+Come back to ground.

 • Not automatic proof.
 The dream may carry spiritual meaning, but the image itself does not settle metaphysical certainty.